The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Barenia

-Natural untreated calfskin.
+Natural vegetable-tanned calfskin.
 Hermès' saddlery leather.
 Develops rich patina.
-No dye—natural tan color.
 Scratches easily but buffs beautifully.

 - Market Position